5 Best Microphone Stands For Gigging 2023, & What To Look For When Buying

 4. DR Pro Tripod Mic Stand With Telescoping Boom

-Another great option in the mid-range tripod mic stand category, the DR Pro costs $69.99.
+Another great option in the mid-range tripod mic stand category is the DR Pro.

 There’s not much else to say about the DR Pro.
 It’s a reliable mic stand in its class.